Terraform Contribution Flow

 git push

-5. Run pr-check and e2e tests locally
+5. Run pr-check and test tiers locally

-./avm pr-check
+avm pr-check

 Local e2e testing